 It also means that they are not used to what I’m experiencing.

-So I have put together a video on 16 things I would like my hearing friends (like you) to know.
+So I have put together a video on 16 things I would like my hearing friends (and everyone else) to know.

 What’s up, everyone?
 I am Ahmed Khalifa, and as part of Deaf Awareness Week, I thought I’m going to do a series of videos about my hard of hearing problems, and I’m going to start off with this delightful video.
 16 things I wish my hearing friends would know.